ilanlal/basic-telegram-bot-remastered/tests/README.md

 Make sure to configure Jest to recognize the Google Apps Script environment and the `@ilanlal/gasmocks` library.

 > Note: This package is not published on npm registry.
-So, you need to install it directly from the GitHub repository.
+So, you need to install it directly from my GitHub repository.
 Sorry for the inconvenience.

 ```bash
 npm i https://github.com/ilanlal/gasmocks --save-dev
 ```

+> Use `npm uninstall @ilanlal/gasmocks` to remove the package.

 You can run the tests using the following command: